sindresorhus/np/readme.md

   Options
     --any-branch        Allow publishing from any branch
-    --no-cleanup        Skips cleanup of node_modules
+    --branch            Name of the release branch (default: master) --no-cleanup        Skips cleanup of node_modules
     --no-tests          Skips tests
     --yolo              Skips cleanup and testing